-Hold and cold treatments should be applied for up to 15 minute intervals, with the exception of iced water where 5 minutes is acceptable.
+Hot and cold treatments should be applied for up to 15 minute intervals, with the exception of iced water where 5 minutes is acceptable.
+Always ensure that the skin has warmed up before re-applying.

 Further Help

 NHS Choices: www.nhs.uk/conditions